 CFM Rating

-CFM rating is the venting capacity of an attic fan.
-It describes the volume of hot air the fan can push out per unit area of the attic.
 Generally, an effective solar attic fan will come with a high CFM rating.
 However, the CFM rating is not all that matters.
-The size of the attic matters too.
+The size of the issues in the attic too.

-If the CFM rating of your attic fan is too much for your attic size, it may just create negative pressure zones within the space.
 The negative pressure zones, in turn, may pull in cool attic air from your living area.
 Consequently, the running cost of your air conditioners may rise.
-So, while a high CFM rating is good, it should not be too much for the attic, or your electricity bill will shoot up.

 Solar Panel Wattage

 Solar-powered fans depend on the power generated by solar cells to operate.
 Solar panel wattage defines how much solar power the PV panel of the fan generates.
-The higher the wattage of the product, the more power it offers for the operation of the fan.

 Versatility

-Some solar fans are only effective in steep roofing systems, while other solar attic fans work for flat and steep roofing systems.
 It goes without saying, but the better option for both flat and steep roofs is the product that works for both flat and steep roofs.

 Apart from that, certain solar attic fans can be used in other places besides the roof.
 So, if you plan on using yours in other places, opt for these types.